 The section 11 duty is conferred on the Community Rehabilitation Companies by virtue of contractual arrangements entered into with the Secretary of State.

-Governors, managers, directors and principals of the following secure establishments are subject to the section 11 duties set out in paragraph 4 of this chapter:
+Governors, managers, directors and principals of the following secure establishments are subject to the section 11 duties set out in this chapter:

 Detailed guidance on the safeguarding children policy, the roles of the safeguarding children manager and the safeguarding children committee, and the role of the establishment in relation to the LSCB can be found in Prison Service Instruction (PSI) 08/2012 ‘Care and Management of Young People’.

-Youth Offending Teams (YOTs) are subject to the section 11 duties set out in paragraph 4 of this chapter.
-YOTs are multi- agency teams responsible for the supervision of children and young people subject to pre-court interventions and statutory court disposals.
-They are therefore well placed to identify children known to relevant organisations as being most at risk of offending and to undertake work to prevent them offending.
-YOTs should have a lead officer responsible for ensuring safeguarding is at the forefront of their business.
+YOTs are subject to the section 11 duties set out in this chapter.
+YOTs are multi- agency teams responsible for the supervision of children subject to pre-court interventions and statutory court disposals.
+They are therefore well placed to identify children known to relevant organisations and agencies as being most at risk of offending and the contexts in which they may be vulnerable to abuse, and to undertake work to prevent them offending or protect them from harm.
+YOTs should have a lead officer responsible for ensuring safeguarding is embedded in their practice.